The original liturgy:

 Again, Ephraim describes how one’s beliefs change how the bread is physical received.
 This is, to put it bluntly, a heretical view.
 It certainly does not represent the Roman liturgy.

-…where he calls the bread a figure or symbol of his body.
 Now let’s return to the quotation that FishEaters cited:

 As we saw above, Ephraim does not believe in transubstantiation, for if he believed in any transformation, it would be that the bread also transforms into the Holy Spirit.
 Is Ephraim suggesting that Roman Catholics sacrifice the Holy Spirit in the Mass?
 This is plainly absurd.
 Ephraim is not making any such claim, he is speaking in figurative language.